rashti-alireza/BH_NS_Binary_Initial_Data/BHNS_ParFiles/readme.txt

 ## some tips for setting the param files:
 #########################################

-1. Stop adjusting BH radius and spin at resolution 18 or 20 otherwise, it might cause instability when the inner boundary condition changes.
+o.
+On SplitCubedSpherical(BH+NS) grid, resolution 24x24x24

-2. Resolution 24x24x25 requires ~120Gb memory, but 22x22x22 ~ 100 Gb.
+   requires ~120 GB memory, but 22x22x22 ~ 100 GB.